Your navigation menu is the menu that typically shows along the top header of your website.

 Link to internal page |

-You should select this option where your site has multiple pages. |
+Choose this option if your site has multiple pages. |

 Section inside page |